-The majority of stakeholders indicated that they
+The majority of stakeholders indicated that they agreed with the proposals and a new model of care for Southampton.

 - 81% strongly agree or agree with the proposals for adult mental health. - 79% strongly agree or agree with the proposals for child and adolescent mental health. - In a child and adolescent mental health adapted survey (targeted specifically to gain young people's views), 88% strongly agree or agree with the proposals